Composite Materials: Resin Systems, Manufacturing, and Chemical Shipping

 Polyester resins

 The most widely used composite resin by volume.
 Polyesters are cost-effective, easy to process, and provide good mechanical properties for general-purpose applications.
 Used in marine (boat hulls), construction (panels, tanks), and consumer products.
-Unsaturated polyester resins typically contain styrene monomer as a reactive diluent — classified as DOT Class 3 (flammable liquid).
+Unsaturated polyester resins typically contain styrene monomer as a reactive diluent, classified as DOT Class 3 (flammable liquid).

 Vinyl ester resins

 A hybrid between epoxy and polyester offering excellent corrosion resistance with polyester-like processing.
 Used in chemical storage tanks, pipes, and infrastructure where chemical exposure is a concern.
 Like polyester, vinyl esters contain styrene and are typically Class 3 flammable.
+Vinyl ester systems used in industrial coating applications share many of the same logistics requirements as general protective coatings shipping.

 Polyurethane resins